-Evaluation of the legitimate interests of the credit institution or third party to which the data will be transferred.
+Evaluation of the legitimate interests of the credit institution or third party

 Legitimate interests (interests in processing) should be clearly defined and acceptable in accordance with applicable legal acts, and they should be real and current.
-Legitimate interests may stem from the implementation of various basic rights of credit institutions or third parties (e.g. the right to property, the right to the effective protection of rights and a fair trial, freedom of enterprise, freedom of speech and information), as well as major public interests (e.g. the common interest of the public and credit institutions in ensuring that services cannot be received fraudulently, in preventing criminal acts, in ensuring the protection of depositors and the safety of their deposits, as well as other interests specified in the guidelines of Directive 95/46/EC" as of 9 April 2014.
+Legitimate interests may stem from the applicable legal acts or guidelines of supervisory authorities, from the implementation of various basic rights of credit institutions or third parties (e.g. the right to property, the right to the effective protection of rights and a fair trial, freedom of enterprise, freedom of speech and information), as well as major public interests (e.g. the common interest of the public and credit institutions in ensuring that services cannot be received fraudulently, in preventing criminal acts, in ensuring the protection of depositors and the safety of their deposits), and from the individual interests of the credit institution or third party (e.g. to ensure high-quality provision of relevant services and assessment of risks).
+The interests of a credit institution or third parties have greater support among the public because these interests take precedence.
+The importance of interests may be indicated by the rights of the controller or third parties to carry out processing of some data, or to achieve certain purposes, as specified in legal acts (e.g. Article 106(4) Credit Institutions Law stipulates the right of credit institutions, subsidiaries of credit institutions, which provide services involving credit risks, loan and savings companies, and insurers, to exchange information on debtors and the process of satisfying their outstanding obligations).

-&lt;sup>11 Article 6(1)(f) GDPR.
+&lt;sup>17 Article 6(1)(f) GDPR.

-&lt;sup>12 See Article 29 Working Party "Opinion 06/2014 on the notion of legitimate interests of the data controller under Article 7(3.1)
+&lt;sup>18 See Article 29 Working Party "Opinion 06/2014 on the notion of legitimate interests of the data controller under Article 7(3.1) of Directive 95/46/EC" as of 9 April 2014.